FilipeCacho/RitmsHub/README.md

 ## Important Notes

-This program revolves around a file called **dataCenter.xlsx**.
+This program revolves around a file called **dataCenter.xlsx** that can be found in the root of the project folder.
 This file has 3 worksheets:

 - **Login**: Contains your connection settings.
 You must change the **Username and Password** columns for each environment you want to access. **Do not modify any other columns, as they contain necessary info to connect to Microsoft CRM.**
 - **Create Teams**: This worksheet is where you input the information for the teams you want to create.
 Upon opening the sheet for the first time, rows 1 and 2 contain placeholder information, which should be removed.
 These placeholders simply show how to structure your data.